sparcopen/infrastructure/README.md

 # How to make a new post via Github web interface

+Posts are usually different sections of the report.

-* You need to have access to add blogs to the website.
+* You need to have access to add posts to the website.
 This can be done by adding your github account to the [Staff Team](https://github.com/orgs/sparcopen/teams/staff/members).
 * Clicking [here](https://github.com/sparcopen/infrastructure/new/dev/_posts).
 That will start a new post in [`_posts`](https://github.com/sparcopen/infrastructure/tree/dev/_posts) on the `dev` branch.
 * Give your post a name.
 Your name must start with the date you want it posted plus a friendly title and `.md` at the end.
 This means post names look like this YYYY-MM-DD-your-title.md
 * Start writing.
 It can be helpful to [start by copying template](https://github.com/sparcopen/infrastructure/edit/dev/_drafts/template.md).
 * When you're ready to save, hit `commit changes` at the bottom.
-* In about a minute you'll find your post at http://test.infrastructure.sparcopen.org/.
+* The site will then update, this can take about a minute (you can check the status above).
+You'll find your post at http://test.infrastructure.sparcopen.org/.
 This will only happen if the post date is *today*.
-Think of this as a preview, it won't show up on Google or anything like that.
+Think of this as a preview, it won't show up on Google or be discoverable from the live website.
 * If you want to make edits to your post, find it in [`_posts`](https://github.com/sparcopen/infrastructure/tree/dev/_posts)
 * Once you're happy, it's time to put your post on the live site.
 To do that, [click here](https://github.com/sparcopen/infrastructure/compare/dev?expand=1).
 If it shows only your post as being added, great!
 If it doesn't, best to reach out to @JosephMcArthur for help.
 If that isn't possible, clicking [here](https://github.com/sparcopen/infrastructure/new/live/_posts) and copy your post.
 This will put your post directly on live, and while this can be bad practice is fine in a pinch.